Smartphone Users Statistics 2026 (Global Usage Data)

 Although this figure includes instances where one frantically searches their pockets for fear of a misplaced phone, smartphone owners, on average, tend to unlock their device at least 150 times daily.

-1. The average smartphone users touch their phone after every 10 to 12 minutes in the United States.
+• The average smartphone user touches their phone every 10 to 12 minutes in the United States.

-According to Zippia’s study, it has been found that the average smartphone users check their phone at least 96 times per day in the United States.
+According to Zippia’s study, it has been found that the average smartphone user checks their phone at least 96 times per day in the United States.
 This rather alarming statistic begs the question of how much time Americans spend on their devices.

 Moreover, the same study indicates that 66% of smartphone users in the United States check their phones as many as 160 times daily.
 It suggests that many of the population are highly addicted to their devices.